platonai/PulsarRPA/README.md

 * X-SQL: query the Web using SQL directly
 * Pulsar Session: provides a set of simple, powerful, and flexible APIs to do web scraping tasks
 * Web Driver: defines a concise interface to visit and interact with webpages, all behaviors are optimized to mimic real people as closely as possible
-* URLs: a URL in PulsarRPA is a normal [URL](https://en.wikipedia.org/wiki/URL) with extra information to describe a task.
-Every task in PulsarRPA is defined as some form of URL
-* Hyperlinks: a Hyperlink in PulsarRPA is a normal [Hyperlink](https://en.wikipedia.org/wiki/Hyperlink) with extra information to describe a task
+* UrlAware: This concept encompasses URLs and additional information describing a task.
+In PulsarRPA, every task is defined as a type of UrlAware, with the main types being: PlainUrl, HyperLink, ListenableHyperlink, and ParsableHyperlink.
-* Load Options: load options, or load arguments are control parameters that affect how PulsarRPA loads, fetches, and crawls webpages
+* Load Options: also known as `load arguments`.
+These control parameters fine-tune how PulsarRPA loads and scrapes webpages, allowing you to tailor the process to specific requirements.
-* Event Handlers: capture and process events throughout the lifecycle of webpages
+* Event Handlers: capture and process various events that occur throughout the entire lifecycle of webpage scraping

 Check [PulsarRPA concepts](docs/concepts.md#_the_core_concepts_of_pulsar) for details.